Chernobyl disaster: Release and spread of radioactive materials

-It was Sweden's search for the source of radioactivity, after they had determined there was no leak at the Swedish plant, that at noon on 28 April, led to the first hint of a serious nuclear problem in the western Soviet Union.
-Hence the evacuation of Pripyat on 27 April 36 hours after the initial explosions was silently completed before the disaster became known outside the Soviet Union.
-The rise in radiation levels had by the subsequent days also been measured in Finland, but a civil service strike delayed the response and publication.
+On 28 April, workers at the Forsmark Nuclear Power Plant, 1100 km from Chernobyl, were found with radioactive particles on their clothing.
+Sweden's elevated radioactivity levels, detected at noon on 28 April, were traced back to the western Soviet Union.
+Meanwhile, Finland also detected rising radiation levels, but a civil service strike delayed the response and publication.

 Contamination from the Chernobyl accident was scattered irregularly depending on weather conditions, much of it deposited on mountainous regions such as the Alps, the Welsh mountains and the Scottish Highlands, where adiabatic cooling caused radioactive rainfall.
-The resulting patches of contamination were often highly localized, and localised water-flows contributed to large variations in radioactivity over small areas.
+The resulting patches of contamination were often highly localized, and localized water-flows contributed to large variations in radioactivity over small areas.
 Sweden and Norway also received heavy fallout when the contaminated air collided with a cold front, bringing rain.
 There was also groundwater contamination.